wp-plugins/nextgen-facebook/readme.txt

 = 7.6.4.1 =

-Minor code refactoring and changes to some warning messages and option titles.
+Minor code refactoring and changes to some help / warning messages and option titles.

 = 7.6.4 =